 |November 14||Rejoined the Army of Northern Virginia around Richmond.|

-Liieutenant Colonel Nathan I. Hutchins was captured
+Liieutenant Colonel Nathan I. Hutchins was captured, along with much of the battalion.

 The battalion surrendered 1 officer and 22 men.